Specializations

 As a program we realize that global health is a broad field with many specialties.
-In the M.S.
-Global Health Program we established “focus areas” as a way for students to categorize and describe their interests in global health.
-Focus areas combine electives, external certificates, and Georgetown experiences around a particular theme.
+In the M.S. in Global Health Program, we established “specializations” as a way for students to categorize and describe their interests in global health.
+These combine electives, external certificates, and Georgetown experiences around a particular theme.

-Students do not formally select a “focus area” and they are not listed on the degree.
-However, students and alumni can use these focus areas to detail their academic background and experiences in conversations, interviews, and resumes.
+Students do not formally select a “specialization” and they are not listed on the degree.
+However, students and alumni can use these areas to detail their academic background and experiences in conversations, interviews, and resumes.

-Below are a list of common “focus areas” that our students have tailored their coursework and experiences around.
+Below are a list of common “specializations” that our students have tailored their coursework and experiences around.
 This list is not exhaustive and only limited to a student’s imagination.

 Disease Prevention and Control